manitbaser/Competitive-Programming-Resources/README.md

 4)  Breadth First Search
 5)  Detect Cycle in a Directed Graph
 6)  Kosaraju's Algorithm for Strongly Connected Components
-7)  Dijkstra's Algorithm for finding Shortest Path
+7)  Dijkstra's Algorithm for finding the Shortest Path
 8)  Bellman Ford
 9)  Topological Sort for Directed Acyclic Graph (6:35):
 10) Floyd Warshall Algorithm for all pair Shortest Path